Guided by Gartner’s Research, Liaison Provides a Path Forward for Legacy Middleware to Revolutionary ALLOY™ Platform

 Liaison partners with leading global systems integration companies to support growing demand for the ALLOY Platform’s extensive capabilities.
 The implementation experience and global scale these partners bring, coupled with the power of ALLOY, provide companies with an unmatched solution to uniquely solve complex data challenges faced by the enterprise today.
 With Liaison’s SI partnerships, Liaison gains access to deep and diverse pools of experienced technologists, enabling the company to quickly tailor and implement services of the ALLOY Platform for global customers.

 “Liaison’s SI partners have also experienced a significant shift away from on-premises software and are leveraging ALLOY when working with their customers to move toward the cloud,” Westerfield said.
-“Working with Liaison to deploy ALLOY to their top customers enables our partners to accelerated the pace at which an enterprise can move to the cloud, in a holistic manner, across middleware and SOA services.”
+“Working with Liaison to deploy ALLOY to their top customers enables our partners to accelerate the pace at which an enterprise can move to the cloud, in a holistic manner, across middleware and SOA services.”

 To learn more about Liaison, please visit www.liaison.com.
 Explore the new educational microsite at https://www.gartner.com/technology/media-products/newsletters/Liaison_Technologies/1-3PG0S8L/index.html.